Great Content Starts With Strategic Thinking

 Every year, the industry reports confirm what we already know: Content is still king, and it represents a growing slice of many organizations' marketing budgets.

-Contributing thought leadership articles to publications like Forbes, HuffPo, Inc. and others is, of course, just one small (if crucial) part of the content puzzle.
+Contributing expert content articles to publications like Forbes, HuffPo, Inc. and others is just one small (if crucial) part of the content puzzle.
 There are dozens of elements in an effective content marketing effort, from email campaigns to press releases, web copy, social media and beyond.
-But I believe bylines can be an excellent tool for growing your company's credibility when used right.
+But bylines can be an excellent tool for growing your company's credibility when used right.

 In other words, you need a plan.
 Which is why this stat from a recent Content Marketing Institute (CMI)/MarketingProfs report caught my eye: